Freight Shipping from Cleveland to Jacksonville

 How much does it cost to ship freight from Cleveland to Jacksonville?

-Full truckload (FTL) rates from Cleveland, OH to Jacksonville, FL currently range from $2,156-$2,658 for a standard dry van load over the 1,003-mile route.
+Full truckload (FTL) rates from Cleveland, OH to Jacksonville, FL currently range $2,156-$2,658 (roughly $2.15-$2.67 per mile over 1,003 miles).
 LTL shipments typically cost $752-$1,253 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Cleveland to Jacksonville?

-Standard FTL transit from Cleveland to Jacksonville is approximately 18 hrs by truck over 1,003 miles.
+Standard FTL transit from Cleveland to Jacksonville is approximately 18 hrs by truck over 1,003 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via Norfolk Southern Cleveland Intermodal to CSX Jacksonville Intermodal (JAXPORT area) takes 5-7 days but offers significant cost savings.

 What equipment do I need for Cleveland to Jacksonville freight?